Disclaimer: Naruto does not belong to me. Not even a little bit.

 "Wow," I said, suddenly feeling intimidated at the long list of names.

-"The majority of these are hoping to be your guardian for political gain," Grandmother muttered, a fire lighting in her eyes.
+"The majority of these are hoping to be your ward for political gain," Grandmother muttered, a fire lighting in her eyes.
 Frustration and anger radiated from her and it took her a couple heartbeats for her to steady her breathing.
 "If my clan were alive today, there would be no question to who you would go to, my precious one."

 I leaned back into her, closing my eyes and breathing her familiar scent - soft rain.
 "Is there no other Uzumaki in Konoha?"